Mahekjamadar20/AI-Based-Intelligent-Customer-Support-Automation-Agent/README.md

 This project automates common customer support queries such as order tracking, pricing, refunds, and business hours using an AI agent with decision-making logic.

-** Objectives
-**
+bjectives
 Understand how AI agents work
 Build a working AI agent using Python
 Demonstrate user interactivity and automation
 Apply AI to a real-world business use case

- How the AI Agent Works
+** How the AI Agent Works
-User Input → Intent Detection → Decision Engine → Tool Execution → Response
+User Input → Intent Detection → Decision Engine → Tool Execution → Response**

 ** Features**